mattermost/mattermost-developer-documentation/site/content/contribute/webapp/migrating-to-typescript.md

 - Reduce the errors derived from changes.
 - Increase the consistency of the code.
-- ensure a more defensive programming in the code.
+- Ensure a more defensive programming in the code.

 ## Contributing